Impact Studio: supporting promising social innovation solutions

 Enable new growth industries

-Enable the emergence of new growth industries that will position Canada’s economy to thrive in a net-zero future.
+Enable the emergence of new growth industries to position Canada’s economy to thrive in a net-zero future.

 Novel solutions for hydrocarbon resources